PatrykJuniorPy/todo-list/README.md

-# lista zadan do wykonania
+# Todo list

-Prosta aplikacja do zarządzania codziennymi zadaniami
+A simple app to manage your daily tasks.

-## Właściwości
+## Features

-- lista codziennych zadań
+- List of daily tasks